crewAIInc/crewAI/README.md

 pip install crewai
 ```

-The example bellow also uses duckduckgo, so also install that
+The example below also uses duckduckgo, so also install that
 ```shell
 pip install duckduckgo-search
 ```